-Careful planning is the key to a water efficient garden.
-Generally, there are seven basic areas to achieving a water efficient garden:
+Careful planning is key to a water efficient garden.
+Generally, there are seven basic areas to achieve a water efficient garden:

-When applied together these techniques can reduce water use significantly, however each technique on its own will have a significant impact.
+When applied together, these techniques can reduce water use significantly.

 Selecting the right plants for the garden can save on watering.
 Council's Sustainable Gardening in Frankston booklet lists plants which have evolved to handle local conditions.
-Indigenous plants are also available from Council's Indigenous Nursery.
+Indigenous plants are also available from the Frankston Indigenous Nursery.

-Essentially, any organic matter on the surface of the soil acting as a cover is mulch, in the desert, rocks are mulch.
+Essentially, any organic matter on the surface of the soil acting as a cover is mulch.

 When purchasing mulch, be mindful of the source and treatment.
 Mulch that is not heat treated could introduce weeds and disease to your garden.
 It is best to choose an accredited mulch or supplier.